Loan Vs Line Of Credit inscription on the sheet

 How does a Line of Credit work?

-Here's a quick rundown of how Lines of Credit work and what you can expect when you open one:
+Here's a quick rundown of how a Line of Credit works and what you can expect when you open one:

 Borrowing amount

-Just like credit cards, lines of credit come with credit limits.
+Just like a credit card, a Line of Credit comes with a credit limit.
 Also known as your borrowing amount, your approved borrow limit will be based on your current income, current debts, and overall finances.
 Some lenders may even look at your credit score and credit history.

 Once a lender looks at each of these factors and considers your ability to repay, they may approve you for a certain borrowing limit.
 Upon approval, you’ll have the flexibility to borrow as much or as little as you’d like up to that set limit.